SioKCronin/website/content/praxis.md

 emerging in response to a knowledge of self I could not reconcile with the frameworks of knowing presented to me.

 In 2016 I emerged in a process of healing that changed everthing.
-Systems of categorical oppression trace their origins to a central fallacy that another's nature is knowable.
-This is the prerequisite to placing value on their nature.
-I do not put stock in this central fallacy.
-I refuse to mutilate the expanse of another's being and consciousness to situate them within a limited horizon of meaning-making.
-I will not coerce poetry to prose.
-We exist as a burgeoning, endlessly forming and deforming interconnected system of becoming.
+In the process I saw that we exist as a burgeoning, endlessly forming and deforming interconnected system of becoming.
+Healing from trauma, therefore, happens internally as well as systemically.
+I now join the countless others who are dedicating their lives to healing individuals and systems so that we can finally see what we're fully capable of as a species.

-I join the countless others who are dedicating their lives to defending the practices of unknowing and remembering that are required to live into that becoming.
-I emphasize love, complex systems analysis and machine learning to trace possibilities of our collective self-knowledge.
-I study and champion knowledge and technological systems that support our forming of communities of care, healing, love, pleasure, joy, and restorative justice.
-EMDR.
+My pratice emphasizes unconditional love - the most powerful technology I have encountered.
+I study and champion knowledge systems that support our development of uncondnitional love as we form communities of care, healing, pleasure, joy, and restorative justice.

-Somatic Expeiencing.
-Network love.
-Twin star systems.
-Algebraic topology.
-T Group.
-Bioinformatics.
-Swarm intelligence.
-Holobiont research.
-Cyborg futures.
+I'm particularly drawn to guided meditation, calm tech, EMDR, somatic experiencing, network love, attachment theory, algebraic topology, gaga dance, T groups, swarm intelligence algorithms, holobiont research, and feminist cyborg futures.

 {{< youtube B_CMHGz8QCo >}}